Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

 If you have computer skills, keep a PC in your RV and keep up with the available apps and tools you might need if you were to offer computer-maintenance services while traveling.

 If you enjoy doing or making something, then you can use those skills to make money.
 You may have to use the web and sell through an online store.
 You may want to sell your product at craft fairs and seasonal markets.
-There are even clubs that you can join to travel from craft fair to craft fair around the country.
+There are even clubs that you can join to travel to craft fairs around the country.

 1. Repair RV Curtains